-Mara serves on the Association for Jewish Studies Women’s Caucus and as the modern Judaism section editor for Religious Studies Review.
+Mara has served on the Association for Jewish Studies Women’s Caucus and as the modern Judaism section editor for Religious Studies Review.

 Old Main 230B